Creating an effective homepage is simple: Use these 7 elements and… that’s it!

 - “As seen on…”

 Note: Nobody reads “Testimonials” page.
-Include testimonials where they are relevant in context, for exaple right after your value proposition on your homepage.
+Include testimonials where they are relevant in context, for example right after your value proposition on your homepage.

 Element #7.
 Smart Footer

 You cannot possibly read the mind of every visitor and offer her all the things she could be looking for on your homepage.
-But you can use your footer as a safety nets to catch anyone looking for something they can’t find before they hit the bottom of the page hard.
+But you can use your footer to place important links and information to catch her before she decides to leave your website.

 Examples of things to put in your footer: